oraclekid12/rulebook2024/content.md

 ### **IMPORTANT TERMS IN THE GAME**

+**Locking and Unlocking:**\
-**Locking and Unlocking:** During play, you will turn cards sideways 90º to lock them, indicating that the cards have been used for some particular purpose or effect.
+During play, you will turn cards sideways 90º to lock them, indicating that the cards have been used for some particular purpose or effect.
 Unlocking a card restores it to its original position, indicating that the card is reset and will be able to be locked again later.
 Only unlocked minions can perform actions or block the actions of other minions.

+**Stealth and Intercept**:\
+The success of an action is determined by two things:
+* **Stealth** represents the measures the acting minion is taking to conduct their business while not been detected by their enemies.
+* **Intercept** represents the blocking minion's efforts to detect and counter an acting minion's attempts to avoid them.

+**Control:**\
-**Control:** Vampires put into play by a Methuselah are controlled by that Methuselah.
+Vampires put into play by a Methuselah are controlled by that Methuselah.
 * A master card in play is controlled by the Methuselah who played it, even if it is played on a card controlled by another Methuselah.